ifa-ifa/Lunar-Tear/readme.md

 To the end of the Special K config file (e.g dxgi.ini or d3d11.ini).
 Change the filepath to point to your LunarTearLoader.

-If you don't want to use specialk you can use any injection tool / launcher you want.
-There is LunarTearLauncher.exe which works by placing it in the same directory and usinf that to launch, but if you are using specialK then its unnecessary.

 Install mods by dropping the folder with the files in `LunarTear/mods/`.
 If there is a conflict, the alphabetically first mod will be favoured and the unfavoured mods will have none of their files loaded.

 ## Build